Our Grants - 47 Awarded Totaling $71,280 in 2017-2018

 At the heart of the Foundation’s efforts are grants which are distributed throughout the school year to benefit the Gull Lake Community Schools.

-Grant applications - single year and multi-year - are accepted only from GLCS Staff Members and GLCS Students.
+Grant applications are accepted only from GLCS Staff Members and GLCS Students.
 The applicant must be currently employed or enrolled in Gull Lake Community Schools.

 There are two main grant categories: